About Rebecca Leach

 "I would like to try to express my immense gratitude for the work you do.
 Thank you - I know I have told you that countless times, but no matter how many times I repeat that phrase, it doesn't feel like enough.
 You helped me to learn that crying is not a sign of weakness or failure but that vulnerability is a sign of strength and bravery.
 You saved my life.
 Thank you for everything Rebecca."
 Michael (Counselling Participant)

-I provide face to face counselling in the Limestone Coast (at any safe and confidential location that suits you).
-This includes the District Council of Grant (the localities of Allendale East, Blackfellows Caves, Burrungule (part), Canunda (part), Cape Douglas, Caroline, Carpenter Rocks, Caveton, Compton, Dismal Swamp, Donovans, Eight Mile Creek, German Creek, Glenburnie (part), Kongorong, Mil-Lel, Mingbool, Moorak, Mount Schank, Nene Valley, OB Flat (part), Pelican Point, Pleasant Park, Port MacDonnell, Racecourse Bay, Square Mile, Suttontown (part), Tantanoola (part), Tarpeena, Wandilo, Wepar (part), Worrolong (part), Wye and Yahl), the Kingston District Council area (the localities of Avenue Range, Blackford, Cape Jaffa, Coorong, Keilira, Kingston SE, Marcollat, Pinks Beach, Reedy Creek, Rosetown, Sandy Grove, Taratap, Tilley Swamp, Wangolina, West Range and Wyomi), the City of Mount Gambier (the localities of Glenburnie (part), Mount Gambier, O B Flat (part), Suttontown (part) and Worrolong (part), the Naracoorte Lucindale Council area (the townships and localities of Avenue Range (part), Binnum, Bool Lagoon (part), Cadgee, Coles, Conmurra, Fox, Frances, Hynam, Joanna, Keppoch, Koppamurra, Kybybolite, Laurie Park, Lochaber, Lucindale, Mount Light, Moyhall, Naracoorte, Spence, Stewart Range, Struan, The Gap, Wild Dog Valley, Woolumbool and Wrattonbully), the District Council of Robe (the localities of Boatswain Point, Bray (part), Clay Wells (part), Greenways, Kangaroo Inn (part), Mount Benson, Nora Creina (part), Reedy Creek (part) and Robe), the Tatiara District Council area (the localities of Bangham, Bordertown, Bordertown South, Brimbago, Buckingham, Cannawigara, Carew, Custon, Keith, Kongal, Laffer, Lowan Vale, Makin, McCallum, Mount Charles, Mundulla, Mumdulla West, Ngarkat (part), Padthaway, Petherick, Pine Hill, Pooginagoric, Senior, Shaugh, Sherwood, Swede Flat, Western Flat, Willalooka, Wirrega and Wolseley) and the Wattle Range Council area (the localities of Beachport, Bool Lagoon (part), Bray (part), Burrungule (part), Canunda (part), Clay Wells (part), Comaum, Coonawarra, Furner, German Flat, Glencoe, Glenroy, Hatherleigh, Kalangadoo, Kangaroo Inn (part), Koorine, Krongart, Maaoupe, Magarey, Millicent, Moerlong, Monbulla, Mount Burr, Mount McIntyre, Nangwarry, Nora Creina (part), Penola, Rendelsham, Rocky Camp, Sebastapol, Short, Southend, Tantanoola (part), Thornlea, Wattle Range, Wattle Range East and Wepar (part).
+I provide face to face services in the Limestone Coast (in any environment that is safe and comfortable for you).
+This includes the District Council of Grant (the localities of Allendale East, Blackfellows Caves, Burrungule (part), Canunda (part), Cape Douglas, Caroline, Carpenter Rocks, Caveton, Compton, Dismal Swamp, Donovans, Eight Mile Creek, German Creek, Glenburnie (part), Kongorong, Mil-Lel, Mingbool, Moorak, Mount Schank, Nen e Valley, OB Flat (part), Pelican Point, Pleasant Park, Port MacDonnell, Racecourse Bay, Square Mile, Suttontown (part), Tantanoola (part), Tarpeena, Wandilo, Wepar (part), Worrolong (part), Wye and Yahl), the Kingston District Council area (the localities of Avenue Range, Blackford, Cape Jaffa, Coorong, Keilira, Kingston SE, Marcollat, Pinks Beach, Reedy Creek, Rosetown, Sandy Grove, Taratap, Tilley Swamp, Wangolina, West Range and Wyomi), the City of Mount Gambier (the localities of Glenburnie (part), Mount Gambier, O B Flat (part), Suttontown (part) and Worrolong (part), the Naracoorte Lucindale Council area (the townships and localities of Avenue Range (part), Binnum, Bool Lagoon (part), Cadgee, Coles, Conmurra, Fox, Frances, Hynam, Joanna, Keppoch, Koppamurra, Kybybolite, Laurie Park, Lochaber, Lucindale, Mount Light, Moyhall, Naracoorte, Spence, Stewart Range, Struan, The Gap, Wild Dog Valley, Woolumbool and Wrattonbully), the District Council of Robe (the localities of Boatswain Point, Bray (part), Clay Wells (part), Greenways, Kangaroo Inn (part), Mount Benson, Nora Creina (part), Reedy Creek (part) and Robe), the Tatiara District Council area (the localities of Bangham, Bordertown, Bordertown South, Brimbago, Buckingham, Cannawigara, Carew, Custon, Keith, Kongal, Laffer, Lowan Vale, Makin, McCallum, Mount Charles, Mundulla, Mumdulla West, Ngarkat (part), Padthaway, Petherick, Pine Hill, Pooginagoric, Senior, Shaugh, Sherwood, Swede Flat, Western Flat, Willalooka, Wirrega and Wolseley) and the Wattle Range Council area (the localities of Beachport, Bool Lagoon (part), Bray (part), Burrungule (part), Canunda (part), Clay Wells (part), Comaum, Coonawarra, Furner, German Flat, Glencoe, Glenroy, Hatherleigh, Kalangadoo, Kangaroo Inn (part), Koorine, Krongart, Maaoupe, Magarey, Millicent, Moerlong, Monbulla, Mount Burr, Mount McIntyre, Nangwarry, Nora Creina (part), Penola, Rendelsham, Rocky Camp, Sebastapol, Short, Southend, Tantanoola (part), Thornlea, Wattle Range, Wattle Range East and Wepar (part).

-Contact Rebecca Leach Counselling
+Contact Rebecca Leach Counselling, Psychotherapy and Social Work